lbruun-tutorials/modern-maven-multi/README.md

 your files for publication into Central using Sonatype's Web UI.
 The latter can be automated but unlike the traditional deployment flow - which ends when files are uploaded - there are clearly more steps involved here.

 As of March 2025 there are at least 3 ways to publish your artifacts into Maven Central.
-(Sonatype is the company which manages Central)
+Which one to use largely depends on when your namespace was registered with Central:

 - Your namespace was registered with Central _before_ March 2024.
 Sonatype has given you a URL to publish to which is either `s01.oss.sonatype.org` (projects after Feb 2021) or `oss.sonatype.org` (projects before Feb 2021).